MarkSeygan/MusicNetwork/README.md

 # MusicNetwork

 A program used to compose unique classical music parts in midi.
-User and programmer doc are in src folder.
+User and programmer documentation is in src folder.